loganmcbroom/Falter/README.md

 #### Clip Lists
 There are two clip lists, labelled "Inputs" and "Outputs".
 Audio clips within these lists can be dragged and dropped to reorder them, as well as being dragged and dropped from one to the other.
 This is very useful for reprocessing a previous output without having to save it to disk.
-The buttons on each clip should be self-explanatory.
 The X at the top of each clip list clears the entire list.
+There are four buttons on each clip.
+* Top left: Plays/stops the clip.
+* Bottom left: Opens a file save dialogue.
+* Top right: If the audio for the clip was generated with falter, this opens a dialogue to save the script used to generate it.
+* Bottom right: If the audio for the clip was generated with falter, this prints the names of any inputs used to generate it.

 #### Thread Lists
 Between the clip lists is the thread list.
 Any time processing is triggered, a new thread is spawned to manage that processing.
 Information about each